kevinbaross/challenge10_crypto_clustering/README.md

 # Crypto Clustering
-This project will use the unsupervised learning method to cluster cryptocurrency portfolio.
+This project uses the unsupervised learning to cluster cryptocurrency portfolio.

 **Disclaimer:** Past performance does not guarantee future performance.